lab1702/home-net-monitor/README.md

 - Ping latency trends
 - Packet loss visualization

+### Configuration Management
+- Add, edit, and delete monitoring sites
+- Enable/disable individual sites
+- Configure HTTP and/or ping testing per site
+- Real-time validation of configurations
+- User-friendly interface for managing monitoring targets

 ### Settings
 - Auto-refresh toggle (30-second intervals)
 - Manual refresh button
 - Time range selector

 ## Configuration

+**Database-Driven Configuration**: Sites are managed through the database using the Configuration Management interface.
+This facilitates real-time configuration without restarting the service.

+**Default Sites**: The system initializes with default configurations from `config.py`, but these can be modified through the web interface.

 For detailed configuration options including monitoring types (HTTP-only, ping-only, full monitoring) and site examples, see [SITE_CONFIGURATION.md](SITE_CONFIGURATION.md).